osxmidi/LinVst/README.md

 Wine Config

+Sometimes usernames and passwords might need to be copied and pasted into the window because manual entry might not work in all cases.

 Sometimes a windows vst needs a Wine dll override.

 If the Wine debugger displays "unimplemented function in XXXX.dll" somewhere in it's output, then that dll usually needs to be overriden with a windows dll.